 Though our concentration of credit risk is limited due to our large number of customers, we do have several large customers.
 If we experience a significant write-off from one of these large customers, it could have a material adverse impact on our consolidated financial statements.
-No single customer accounted for or exceeded 10% of our total revenue in the three and six months ended June 30, 2011 and 2010.
-One customer accounted for approximately 19% of accounts receivable as of June 30, 2011.
+No single customer accounted for or exceeded 10% of our total revenue in the three and nine months ended September 30, 2011 and 2010.
+One customer accounted for approximately 21% of accounts receivable at September 30, 2011.
 One customer accounted for approximately 22% of accounts receivable at December 31, 2010.
-During the six months ended June 30, 2011, we increased our allowance for doubtful accounts by \$120,000 to \$681,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent, to an increase in the proportion of our receivables due from customers with greater credit risk.
-A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
+During the nine months ended September 30, 2011, we increased our allowance for doubtful accounts by \$230,000 to \$791,000, principally due to an increase in accounts receivable as a result of increased sales and to a lesser extent, to an increase in the proportion of our receivables due from customers with greater credit risk.
+We wrote off approximately \$163,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of approximately \$628,000.
+A larger proportion of our receivables are due from larger corporate clients that typically have longer payment cycles.